Xeplosion/harvest-hollow/DevelopmentResources/DevelopmentResources.md

 # Harvest Hollow Resources

-Here is a detailed list of all of the resources used for developing Zambrin:
+Here is a detailed list of all of the resources used for developing Harvest Hollow:

 ## Development Documents